Scott Murray (rugby league, Penrith)

-Scott Murray is an Australian former professional rugby league footballer who played one game for the Penrith Panthers in 1992.
+Scott Murray (born c.
+1972–73) is an Australian former professional rugby league footballer who played one game for the Penrith Panthers in 1992.

 Murray made his only first-grade appearance for Penrith in the club's round nine loss to North Sydney on 31 May 1992.

 On 21 June 1992, three weeks after debuting, Murray was a passenger in the car crash that killed his teammate Ben Alexander.
 The Canberra Times reported that Murray suffered a broken jaw in the crash, while The Sydney Morning Herald stated that he attended Alexander's funeral in a wheelchair due to having a broken left leg.